Trade Forex Trading

 EURUSD - Currency Pair

-In this case The EUR is the base currency and USD is the quote currency.
+In this instance The EUR is the base currency and USD is the quote currency.

 Base Currency